polysquare/cmake-unit/README.md

 #### The `INVOKE_CONFIGURE` phase ####

-This phase is responsible for writing out a stub `CMakeLists.txt` and jumping invoking `cmake` on the resulting project folder.
-By default it will call `cmake_unit_invoke_configure.
-The written out `CMakeLists.txt` will do some setup for the test project, including calling the `project` command.
+This phase is responsible for writing out a stub `/CMakeLists.txt` and jumping invoking `cmake` on the resulting project folder.
+By default it will call `cmake_unit_invoke_configure`.
+The written out `/CMakeLists.txt` will do some setup for the test project, including calling the `project` command.

 `cmake_unit_invoke_configure` will not configure any languages by default.
-This is to prevent unecessary overhead when testing on platforms where configuring language support is quite slow (for instance, Visual Studio and XCode).
+This is to prevent unnecessary overhead when testing on platforms where configuring language support is quite slow (for instance, Visual Studio and XCode).
 Instead of overriding the command, usually the only action you will need to take if you need language support is to set the `LANGUAGES` option (eg, to `C CXX`).